microsoft/EdgeML/applications/MSCRNN/README.md

 classifier for source classifcation at the upper-tier and is trained using a novel joint-training routine.

 MSC-RNN holistically improves the accuracy and per-class recalls over ML models suitable for radar inferencing.
-Notably, MSC outperforms cross-domain handcrafted feature engineering with time-domain deep feature learning, while also being up to ∼3× more efficient than a competitive SVM based solution.
+Notably, MSC-RNN outperforms cross-domain handcrafted feature engineering with time-domain deep feature learning, while also being up to ∼3× more efficient than the competitive SVM based solutions.

 # Resources